“Blissful collection of colonial bungalows with soaring Himalaya views and excellent service, set on a working tea plantation”

 - Internet access

 All meals, snacks and non-alcoholic drinks are included in your nightly rate.
 Allow yourself to be surprised by the inventive range of food on offer.
-Continental breakfasts feature homemade breads, marmalades and even Marmite for homesick Brits; lunches are inspired picnics using salads, herbs and vegetables from Glenburn’s organic garden wherever possible.
+Continental breakfasts feature homemade breads, marmalades and even Marmite and Scottish potato cakes for homesick Brits; lunches are inspired picnics using salads, herbs and vegetables from Glenburn’s organic garden wherever possible.

-For dinner, try the signature salad with home-grown rocket, basil, flat-leaf parsley, watercress and nasturtium flowers; or enjoy Indian curries and Nepali dishes such as nettle soup or fern Frond Sabji (with ferns picked fresh from the estate forests).
+Dinner is a daily-changing set menu, with a focus on glorious Indian curries and Nepali dishes.
 South East Asian and European dishes get a look-in too, from Thai rose petal salads and glass noodles to the quiches and delicious chicken sandwiches given as part of a complimentary picnic en route from the airport.

-Snacks on offer include tea leaf pakoras and Tibetan momos (steamed dumplings) accompanied by tomato and garlic chutney.
-And don't forget the home-grown, zero-air-miles Darjeeling tea, served in the afternoon with homemade chocolate brownies.
+Snacks on offer include tea leaf pakoras and Tibetan momos (steamed dumplings) accompanied by home-grown, zero-air-miles Darjeeling tea any time of day.